Our Training Program

 • The Functional Independence Restoration Program (FIRST)

 Finally, all Behavioral Medicine interns participate in one four-month assessment rotation in either inpatient toddler neurodevelopmental clinic, cardiology or neuropsychology.
-They also see outpatient therapy cases during the training year.
+They also see outpatient therapy cases throughout the training year.

-Interns in the child clinical track gain year-long training experiences in conducting empirically-based assessment and family focused services to improve the functioning of children and adolescents with ADHD (both with and without a broad range of co-morbid conditions) through the Center for ADHD.
-Interns also use evidence-based interventions to address other primary concerns in children and adolescents based on their interests.
+Interns in the Clinical Child track gain year-long training experiences in conducting empirically-based assessment and family focused services to improve the functioning of children and adolescents with ADHD (both with and without a broad range of co-morbid conditions) through the Center for ADHD and receive training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Parent-Child Interaction Therapy (PCIT).
+Interns also use evidence-based interventions to address other primary concerns (internalizing and externalizing disorders, adjustment to medical concerns, developmental disorders, preventative care) in children and adolescents based on their interests.

 • Evidence-Based Treatment for Youth who have Experienced Trauma or Neglect (includes training in PCIT and TF-CBT)